cloudfoundry/service-fabrik-broker/docs/Interoperator-authentication.md

   - `nginx.ingress.kubernetes.io/auth-tls-verify-client: "on"`<br>
     Must be set to "on" to enable verification of client certificates.
 When this annotation is set to "on", it requests a client certificate that must be signed by a certificate that is included in the secret key ca.crt of the secret specified by "nginx.ingress.kubernetes.io/auth-tls-secret"
   - `nginx.ingress.kubernetes.io/auth-tls-secret: namespace/secretName`<br>
-    This secret must have a file named ca.crt containing the full Certificate Authority chain ca.crt that is enabled to authenticate against this Ingress.
+    This secret must have a file named ca.crt containing the root Certificate Authority ca.crt that is enabled to authenticate against this Ingress.
   - `nginx.ingress.kubernetes.io/auth-tls-pass-certificate-to-upstream: true`<br>
     when set to true, passes the received certificates to the upstream server in the header ssl-client-cert.
 For mTLS auth, this annotation must be set to true.
 <br>Ref: https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#client-certificate-authentication